 Step #8: Attach the Siding

-As for the siding, you can use whatever you like, although we recommend using at least half-inch sheet.
+As for the siding, you can use whatever you like.
+You’ve got a bunch of options for material, but I usually stick with at least a half-inch sheet.
 Get accurate measurements by measuring the frame.

 Don’t forget to get siding for the underside of the roof trusses.
 Use 1-1/4-inch deck screws to secure the components.